drlight17/SidebarDiagnostics/README.md

 # What is fixed:
 - support of new AMD GPUs monitoring (with [Open Hardware Monitor](https://github.com/openhardwaremonitor/openhardwaremonitor) 0.9.6 dll)
 - constant flickering if "Reserve Space" is turned on (see related issues from the main repo of the project: https://github.com/ArcadeRenegade/SidebarDiagnostics/issues/375, https://github.com/ArcadeRenegade/SidebarDiagnostics/issues/228, https://github.com/ArcadeRenegade/SidebarDiagnostics/issues/399)
+- added the latest language files from the newest current version (3.6.3)

-### No need to install.
+#### No need to install.
 Just unpack and run.
 When update error appears click Ok.
 Saved settings will be in %LOCALAPPDATA%\SidebarDiagnostics\settings.json.
+#### I've made it for myself but seeing many people complaining I've decided to make this repo public.
-## Don't update until all above fixes will be in the [latest official release](https://github.com/ArcadeRenegade/SidebarDiagnostics/releases/latest)!
+#### Don't update until all above fixes will be in the [latest official release](https://github.com/ArcadeRenegade/SidebarDiagnostics/releases/latest)!